KienHoSD/Magma-GOST-_implement/README.md

 # Magma Implementation

-This project provides an implementation of the Magma encryption algorithm, including utilities for testing and benchmarking the algorithm.
+This project provides an implementation of the **Magma** encryption algorithm, including utilities for testing and benchmarking the algorithm.
+This small project aiming for better understanding of inner-working of **Magma**/**GOST R 34.12-2015**/**GOST 28147-89** block cipher and can be used for others project, using none external library besides C/C++.

 ## Table of Contents